safeboundai/vibe-scanner/README.md

 ## Contributing

-Issues and PRs welcome at https://github.com/Zendata/vibe-scanner.
+Issues and PRs are welcome.
 For substantial changes, please open an issue first to discuss.

 ---